Wisconsin

 Emerging Disease Further Jeopardizes North American Frogs

-This tadpole shows signs of severe Perkinsea infection, which causes organ failure.
+[ad_1] This tadpole shows signs of severe Perkinsea infection, which causes organ failure.
 (Credit: William Barichivich, USGS) Frogs and salamanders are currently among the most threatened groups of animals on the planet.
 The two most common frog diseases, chytridiomycosis and ranavirus infection, are linked to frog population declines worldwide.
-The new study suggests that that SPI is the third …
+The new study suggests that that SPI is the …

 Read moreEmerging Disease Further Jeopardizes North American Frogs